 What is Oral Thrush?

-Well, oral thrush is when a yeast infection develops inside your mouth.
-Oral thrush is more likely to happen in toddlers.
+Oral thrush is when a yeast infection develops inside your mouth.
+It is more likely to happen in toddlers.
 You’ll notice white or yellowish lesions that are on the inside of your cheeks, gums, lips, tongue, and on the roof of the mouth.
-Luckily for people experiencing oral thrush, the infection is pretty mild and these spots go away with proper treatment, and it is very unlikely to cause serious problems.
+Luckily for people experiencing oral thrush, the infection is pretty mild, and these spots go away with proper treatment, and it is very unlikely to cause serious problems.
 If left untreated, it can spread to other parts of the body and potentially cause serious problems.

 - white or yellow spots that develop on your inner cheeks, gums, tongue, tonsils, or lips